The time has come… Yes, that time of year when once again I get to share my insights into the 2017 Internet Trends Report!

 The social media advertising stats above are eye-opening, but it doesn’t mean you should stop looking to Google to spend an advertising budget!
 In fact, from 2005–2017 the number of Geo-Targeted local ads driving customers right to the door has increased 5x, for a total of 5B cumulative tracked store visits.

 What should this tell you?
 Yes – it’s time to make sure that location data is up-to-date!
-That Google My Business listing will only continue to gain in importance, not drop or decrease.
+That Google Business Profile listing will only continue to gain in importance, not drop or decrease.

 9. Voice Search is on the Rise